jamesmurray7/ApproximateEM/README.md

 # ApproximateEM
-This repository contins all necessary R scripts to implement the Approximate EM algorithm on joint models of survival and multivariate joint data.
+This repository contins all necessary R scripts to implement the Approximate EM algorithm on joint models of survival and multivariate joint data as they appear in [Murray & Philipson (2022)](https://doi.org/10.1016/j.csda.2022.107438).
+Note that the work presented here has been succeeded by an R package on a broader class of generalised linear mixed models with more flexible random effects structure, [gmvjoint](https://github.com/jamesmurray7/gmvjoint).

 This README briefly sets out file structure.
 The working directory needs to be set to `~/.../ApproximateEM` in order for the structure set out here to work without a hitch.